When to see it

 What did you think of the live relay of Carlos Acosta's new Royal Ballet production?

-The adventures of the bumbling knight Don Quixote and his ever-faithful squire Sancho Panza have been the inspiration for countless ballets, of which one of the most well-loved is the version by 19th-century Russian choreographer Marius Petipa.
-Acosta has danced the virtuoso role of Basilio many times, and now brings his unique and vibrant vision to the story, drawing on Petipa and with music by Ludwig Minkus, full of Spanish flair and atmosphere.
-Don Quixote, with its famously bravura Act III pas de deux and its infectious joie de vivre makes for a wonderfully entertaining evening.
+The adventures of the bumbling knight Don Quixote and his ever-faithful squire Sancho Panza have been the inspiration for countless ballets, of which Petipa's is one of the best loved.
+Acosta has danced the virtuoso role of Basilio many times, and brings that experience to his unique and vibrant vision of the story.
+Ludwig Minkus's score, created for Petipa, is full of Spanish flair and atmosphere.
+Don Quixote, with its famously bravura Act III pas de deux and infectious ebullience, is wonderfully entertaining.